jlczuk/zorow/zOS Management Workflows/README.md

 # z/OS® Management Workflow Definitions
-This folder contains sub-folders to provide workflow definitions for different aspects of managing a z/OS system.
+This folder contains sub-folders that provide workflow definitions for different aspects of managing a z/OS system.

 The current categories are:
 - Digital Certificate Management